dloghis/mount-hetzner-storage/README.md

 Mount storage box
 ------------------------------------
-(this command will prompt for a password)
+(this command will prompt for a password, you need to do this for the first time)

     sshfs YOUR-USER@YOUR-USER.your-storagebox.de:/  /backup